dc25/sysblob.github.io/_posts/2023-08-21-bookstack.md

 ![bookstack settings](bookstack-settings.png){: w="840" h="400" }

 Bookstack also has built in user management which is nice.
 You can add users, authenticate them via email, delegate what rights they have and over what pages, and much more.
-Other features Bookstack supports are Webhooks to send out data on actions such as posting, or audit logging for login and wiki changes.
+Other features Bookstack supports are Webhooks to send out data on post actions, and a built in audit log if you want to have a bit of user accountability.

 ![bookstack users](bookstack-users.png){: w="840" h="400" }

 Where Bookstack really shines though, is the ease at which you can create content.
-Just go to your content page, click new page, and everything you need to create and publish a new post is right there.
+Just go where you want, click new page, and everything you need to create and publish a new post is right there.
 From font customization and coloring, code blocks with syntax highlighting, tables, graphs, images, videos, the whole tool kit is there.

 ![bookstack content](bookstack-content.png){: w="840" h="400" }